 Carnations are rich with symbolism as their history dates back more than 2,000 years.
 They stand for fascination and new love, so if this is your first Valentine’s Day in a new relationship, then ruffled blooms are a great pick to show your fondness of your partner.
 Light red carnations portray adoration and are a much subtler expression of love, as opposed to the passionate connotations associated with a deeper shade of red, making them a perfect representation of new love.

 For your Valentine’s Day in 2020 try a unique experience in Sydney with your other half, that will touch the heart and inspire blossoming feelings.
 It will show that you pay attention when you carefully select your flowers in a floral arrangement class and you will both leave feeling closer than ever!
-These Sydney floral arrangement classes make perfect Valentine’s Day gifts and are also great for those just looking for fun things to do in Sydney for couples!
+These experience gifts for her make perfect Valentine’s Day gifts and are also great for those just looking for fun things to do in Sydney for couples!